-My family and I moved into a two-story house in Cordell, Oklahoma in 1978.
-When family friends found out that we were going to buy this house on Magnolia Street, they begged my parents not to do it, warning them that it was haunted.
-My father did not believe them and we moved in anyway.
+My family and I moved into a two-story house in Cordell, Oklahoma, in 1978.
+When family friends found out that we would buy this house on Magnolia Street, they begged my parents not to do it, warning them that it was haunted.
+My father did not believe them, and we moved in anyway.
 It wasn’t long before strange things began to happen.

 The kitchen was where odd things often occurred, as another time when my mom and sister were having coffee before going to work, a dish drainer full of dishes suddenly lifted itself off the counter, crashing to the floor, breaking all of the glass.
 Mom said she guessed they didn’t like the dishes cluttering the counter.

 Once when mom got up in the middle of the night to go to the bathroom, she had to pass through the kitchen.
 There, she saw a woman standing at the kitchen sink.
-Thinking to herself that if she ignored her she would go away, mom passed by the apparition continuing to the bathroom.
-However, when she got to the bathroom door, she felt a hand on her shoulder and said “What the hell do you want?”
+Thinking that if she ignored her, she would go away, mom passed by the apparition, continuing to the bathroom.
+However, when she got to the bathroom door, she felt a hand on her shoulder and said, “What the hell do you want?”
 When she turned around, the woman was gone.

 Every night, my mom could hear a baby falling down the stairs and hitting the kitchen floor, crying all the way down.

-We determined that there were several spirits haunting the house including two women, two men, and the crying baby.
-The other woman who often appeared, was a gray-haired old lady who my brothers said was extremely evil, so much so that one brother took to sleeping outside, regardless of the weather.
+We determined that several spirits were haunting the house, including two women, two men, and the crying baby.
+The other woman who often appeared was a gray-haired old lady who my brothers said was extremely evil, so much so that one brother took to sleeping outside, regardless of the weather.

 Finally, we gave up.
-The house was demolished in 1988 and in its walls, were found an eight-inch thick abstract of the land dating back to the 1700s.
+The house was demolished in 1988, and in its walls, an eight-inch thick abstract of the land was found dating back to the 1700s.
 Also contained within the walls were old newspapers and a pair of antique hook and eye lady’s boots.
 These were donated to the Cordell Museum in Cordell, Oklahoma.
 Today, the land stands vacant, with only the cellar remaining to testify that a house ever stood.